mattj1/HaxeChartboost/README.md

 #### How to use

 *Note, these instructions are for iOS only.
-They will be updated for accuracy when Android support is added*
+They will be updated for accuracy when Android support is added.*

 ```
 import chartboost.Chartboost;